 We are delighted to be holding a major rugby sporting lunch in London on Thursday 26th September previewing the Rugby World Cup tournament and featuring England’s early group game against the USA.
 Whether you’re looking for an exceptional Rugby world cup sporting dinner or lunch, this event is sure to deliver.

-We are thrilled to have already confirmed England’s World Cup-winning centre Mike Tindall, Australian all-time great David Campese and England and British Lions star Austin Healey as our VIP guest speakers .
-Our panel of legends will be previewing the Rugby World Cup and England’s prospects, as well as discussing their own stellar careers along with our Sky Sports host for the day, Pete Graves.
+We are delighted to be holding our rugby lunch in London on Thursday 26th September previewing the Rugby World Cup tournament and featuring England’s early group game against the USA.
+We are thrilled to welcome two members of England’s glorious 2003 World Cup-winning team as our VIP guest speakers, combative flanker Lewis Moody and wily scrum-half Kyran Bracken.
+Our two legends will be previewing the World Cup and England’s prospects, as well as discussing their own stellar careers along with our Sky Sports host for the day, Adam Leventhal.

-Our Rugby World Cup sporting lunch will be held in the magnificent, recently refurbished Ballroom at the Park Plaza Riverbank near Vauxhall station and will include a delicious three course lunch, complimentary bar of beers/wines/soft drinks, giant screen coverage and analysis from our VIP guests with a Sky Sports presenter hosting.
+The event will be held in the magnificent Whitehall Suite at the 5-star Royal Horseguards Hotel close to Embankment Station and will include a delicious three course lunch, complimentary bar of beers/wines/soft drinks, giant screen coverage and analysis from our VIP guests with our Sky Sports presenter hosting.

 England vs USA: England’s second fixture of the tournament follows their opener against Tonga on the 22nd September, and should provide an opportunity for the players to stake a claim for a starting place for the rest of the tournament.
 The USA have come a long way in recent years and enjoyed a cracking 2018 international campaign, winning 11 of their 14 matches including thrilling victories over Scotland, Samoa and Argentina.
 The side boasts some highly talented players including the likes of Cardiff Blues winger Blaine Scully, Worcester Warriors hooker Joe Taufete’e and London Irish centre Bryce Campbell.
 It should be a fascinating test for England as the look to build momentum going into the key fixtures.